1-800-550-5538

 Establish A Savings Goal

-Now that your monthly budget is in place it’s time to establish a savings goal.
-A down payment for a house can’t be achieved unless you set up a clear and realistic savings goal.
+Now that your monthly budget is in place, it’s time to establish a savings goal.
+A down payment on a house cannot be achieved unless you set a clear and realistic savings goal.

-Can you set aside 10% of your income so that you can build a down payment for a house?
-Whatever the percentage is you can save and still have a good quality of life that’s what you’ll want to do.
+Can you set aside 5% or 10% of your income so that you can build a down payment for a house?
+Whatever the percentage is, you can save and still have a good quality of life.
+That’s what you’ll want to do.

 Open A Special Savings Account

-When your money is in a separate savings account you are less likely to use it for other things and you’ll see your money grow each month.
+When money is in a separate savings account, you are less likely to use it for other things, and you’ll see it grow each month.

 Automate Your Monthly Savings Amount

-Automating your monthly savings is a great, and easy way, to ensure you are saving a certain percentage of your income each month.
+Automating your monthly savings is a great and easy way to ensure you save a certain percentage of your monthly income.
 This simple step will make saving your down payment more convenient, and it will help you to save more consistently.

 Reduce Your Monthly Expenses